Asbestos and mesothelioma claims

 - where workers weren't trained to recognise and work safely with asbestos

 - where proper procedures simply weren't followed

 My exposure to asbestos didn't take place at work.
 Can I still make a claim?

 There are various ways in which you could have been exposed to asbestos when you were not in work.
-However, if you've been exposed to asbestos and someone else was at fault, regardless if you were for the company who exposed you, you may still have the right to claim compensation.
+However, if you've been exposed to asbestos and someone else was at fault, regardless if you worked for the company who exposed you, you may still have the right to claim compensation.
 Examples of this would be:

 - Wives washing their husbands' overalls which were covered with asbestos dust - there have been many examples of this over the years.
 In this case, the company where your husband worked would be responsible.